JohannesHoppe/gcp-deploy/src/README.md

 # @wagnermaciel/gcp-deploy

-**Deploy your Angular app to the file system directly from the Angular CLI! 🚀**
+**Deploy your Angular app to Google Cloud Platform directly from the Angular CLI! 🚀**

 > **Warning:**
 > This is a sample project that helps you to implement your own deployment builder (`ng deploy`) for the Angular CLI.